-Bovine viral diarrhea virus (types 1 & 2) can cause bloody diarrhea and can induce immunosuppression resulting in development of secondary bacterial pneumonia in domestic and wild ungulates.
+Bovine viral diarrhea (BVD) virus (types 1 & 2) can cause bloody diarrhea and can induce immunosuppression resulting in development of secondary bacterial pneumonia in domestic and wild ungulates.
 The different types (1 & 2) reflect differences in the antigens found on the viral surface protein and do not relate to the virulence of the virus.
 Elk are susceptible to infection with BVD, but there is little evidence of serious clinical effects (Tessaro et al. 1999).
 There is potential for wildlife herds to serve as reservoirs of this virus (Duncan et al. 2008).
-We found no serological evidence of exposure to BVD type 1 or BVD type 2.
+We found serological evidence of exposure to BVD Type 1 in 14% of female elk sampled in the Pioneer Mountains study area.
+We found no serological evidence of exposure to BVD Type 2.